b2liang/HuffmanCodes/README.md

 <<<<<<< HEAD

-Generally, The goal of this project is to transform a String into binary number (encode) and reversely transform a series of binary numbers into a String(Decodee).
+Generally, The goal of this project is to transform a String into binary numbers (encode) and reversely transform a series of binary numbers into a String(Decodee).

 Specifically, in this program, I created a Data Tree by using many Nodes.
 There are two types of Nodes: ValueNodes, written as